An Introduction to Client-side JavaScript

 If you're like me, I was (for some reason) afraid of learning to code in JavaScript at first.
 We just didn't get along.
 Then I stumbled upon this video titled: This is truly the only way to learn JavaScript by Chris Hawkes.

-After watching the video, I was captivated by the fact you could virtually create HTML DOM elements in JavaScript.
-This essentially took out all the need to ever go into my .html files, hypothetically speaking.
-Other than to include a script element for referencing the client side JavaScript containing all of the virtually created DOM elements.
+After watching the video, I much better understood how the browser received an HTML file from a server and created a Document Object Model (DOM) which represented the HTML elements on the page.
+I was captivated by the fact that we could programmatically create HTML DOM elements in JavaScript without writing any HTML.
+This essentially meant I'd never need to go into my .html files ever again, hypothetically speaking :).
+Other than to include a script element for referencing the client-side JavaScript containing all of the virtually created DOM elements.

 So where does HTML fit into the picture?